-Join Todd Kopriva for an in-depth discussion in this video Optimizing hard disks, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Optimizing hard disks, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 A crucial but often overlooked component of optimizing performance for video applications, such as Premiere Pro and After Effects, is hard disk setup.
 It doesn't matter how fast your processors are.
 If they're waiting for data to be served to them from a slow hard disk, or after they've processed data, they're waiting to write that data to a slow hard disk.
 The whole system is going to be slow, and performance will suffer.
 Ideally, you hard disks will be serving data, as fast as is needed by the processors.
 And then, when the processors are done, and they need to write data to a disc.